 Other companies, especially in the manufacturing sector, sought to overcome legal restrictions on labour contracts by hiring student interns from vocational schools to meet demand during peak production periods.
 One of the most notorious employers of student labour is electronics manufacturer Foxconn, which recruited 3,000 interns from the Zhengzhou Urban Rail Transit School in September 2017 in order to catch up with orders after a shortage of workers caused delays in production of Apple’s iPhone X. As extensively documented in the book Dying for an iPhone (2020) by Jenny Chan, Mark Selden and Pun Ngai, government-set quotas and kickbacks for teachers make these “internships” little more than coerced labour at less than minimum wage, without labour contracts and accompanying legal protections, and without employers paying into social security and other government benefits programs.
 This factory work has nothing to do with their elected courses, no additional learning opportunities are provided, and students are told they will not be allowed to graduate unless they participate in the “program.”

-Many workers in the new service industries, in particular e-commerce and the sharing economy, do not have proper employment contracts.
+Many workers in the new service industries, in particular the platform economy, do not have proper employment contracts.
 They are instead hired as individual contractors, with little or no job security and none of the welfare and social security benefits those with formal employment contracts are entitled to.
 The number of such gig economy workers with formal contracts is rapidly dwindling, as those who previously had contracts are forced to accept new arrangements, and workers who enter the sector subsequent to this phenomenon have no option to sign a labour contract.
-The multi-billion dollar food delivery business, for example, is increasingly adopting an informal relationship with individual contractors who bid for delivery orders via smartphone apps without signing any formal contract with the company.
+The multi-billion dollar food delivery business, for example, is increasingly having delivery workers sign contracts as independent contractors rather than formal employment contracts, so that these workers appear to be bidding for delivery orders via smartphone apps.

 Similarly, the basic terms and conditions of employment for many workers in these new service industries can be changed at short notice.
 This includes payment rates, and the intense competition for customers has led to numerous business failures with workers being laid off without any compensation.
 Even in more traditional sectors, employers may require workers to be transferred across the country with little notice or compensation, often at a lower wage.
 If workers object to the new conditions, they may lose their jobs.
-And after such transfers, workers may face bureaucratic issues related to wages and benefits as their contract is under the authority of the previous jurisdiction.
+And after such transfers, workers may face bureaucratic issues related to transferring their social security, as their contract is under the authority of the previous jurisdiction.

 China’s working age population (16 to 59 years) has been shrinking since 2012, with the country’s overall labour force reaching a peak of 807 million in 2016.
-According to the National Bureau of Statistics, China’s total labour force at the end of 2018 had declined by just over a million to stand at 805.7 million.
-The total number of employed persons has remained steady at around 776 million for the last three years, although there was a slight decline from 2017 to 2018, according to official statistics.
+According to the National Bureau of Statistics, China’s total labour force at the end of 2021 had declined by just over a million to stand at 780.2 million.
+The total number of employed persons has remained steady at around 750 million for the last three years, although there was a slight decline from 2016 onwards, according to official statistics.

 The Chinese government continues to stress its commitment to job creation, seeing it as an essential component in the maintenance of social and economic stability.
 Until the Covid-19 pandemic disrupted the economy in 2020, China had created about 13 million new jobs in urban areas each year on average over the previous five years and kept unemployment largely under control at around five percent (see below for more details).